Here to give you the definitive guide to the best and worst sweeteners for your health is HUM Nutritionist Jessica Bippen, MS, RD.

 The one downside of this sweetener is that it comes from brown rice, which may contain high levels of arsenic.
 Because brown rice can efficiently absorb arsenic from the surrounding environment, it’s best to avoid this sweetener if you’re watching your heavy metal intake.

-Many people deem this recently popular sweetener as healthy, but it’s not exactly the case.
+Many people deem this recently popular sweetener as healthy, but it’s not exactly the case—it’s better categorized as one of the bad sugar substitutes.
 Agave syrup is made from the agave plant, which is also used to make tequila.
 However, agave is more processed than people realize.
 First, the process begins with extracting and filtering the agave juice.
 Then, it’s heated and hydrolyzed into syrup.
 In fact, this process is very similar to manufacturing high-fructose corn syrup.

 Still, despite these slight advantages, it also contains one-and-a-half times more calories than refined white sugar and much more fructose.
 While most sweeteners have a roughly 50/50 mix of glucose to fructose, agave is actually 90 percent fructose!
 This is important because consuming too much fructose may increase the risk of abdominal fat and numerous health problems.